Child Labor - Facts About Child Labour

 6. In South Asia, another 44 million children approximately are engaged as child labors.

 These child labours are most likely to be found in rural areas and where poverty has its own grounds.
-The governments and the concerned authorities do not pay much attention to this rising menace, and many children have been kept depriving from some of their very basic rights, and many more to come, will suffer the same disaster, as the authorities and administrations still not doing the desired homework to uproot this ever-developing plague.
-These children have been deprived from one of their most basic right EDUCATION, and this will result in more child labor, when these children will have their younger generations under their family tree, as the upcoming generation will be forced to follow their forefathers’ footsteps.
-EDUCATION PROBLEMS IN THIRD WORLD COUNTRIES include an important factor of ‘Child Labour’.
+The governments and the concerned authorities do not pay much attention to this rising menace.
+Many children have been deprived from some of their very basic rights, and many more to come will suffer the same disaster, as the authorities and administrations are still not willing to do what is required to uproot this ever-developing plague.